Vasectomy Counseling Video

 Note: On Wednesday January 8, Thursday January 9, and Friday January 10, 2025 at his North Tampa / Lutz office, Dr. Stein will host training days for Dr. Samantha Tuczynski, an Emergency Medicine doctor in greater Lansing, Michigan.
 Dr. Tuczynski would like to decrease her work as an Er doctor and provide vasectomy services in central Michigan.
 Because of the reduced rate and the need for men who are not likely to postpone to a later date at the last minute (Dr. Tuczynski cannot learn from men who don't show up), we ask for the full (discounted) payment at the time Jan 8-10 training cases are scheduled, refundable until 14 calendar days prior to the appointment date, non-refundable thereafter.
 Thank you.

-At all locations, a deposit of $150 is required to schedule a vasectomy, unless your procedure is being covered under Title 10 (see below) through your county health department..
+At all locations, a deposit of $150 is required to schedule a vasectomy, unless your procedure is being covered under Title 10 (see below) through your county health department.
 Except for training cases, the deposit is fully refundable until 7 calendar days prior to the appointed vasectomy date, non-refundable thereafter for either cancellation or postponement.
-Later cancellations leave us with open appointments that might gladly have been taken by men who had to choose later dates because of full schedules on earlier dates, but those same men cannot take open dates with less than one week notice.
+Later cancellations leave us with open appointments that might gladly have been taken by men who had to choose later dates because of full schedules on earlier dates, but those same men often cannot take open dates with less than one week notice.

 Private Health Insurance